 4.2.
 Mono, an Asynchronous 0-1 Result

 The following image shows how a Mono transforms an item:

-A Mono<T> is a specialized Publisher<T> that emits at most one item via the onNext signal then terminates with an onComplete signal (successful Mono, with or without value), or only emits a single onError signal (failed Mono).
+A Mono<T> is a specialized Publisher<T> that emits at most one item and then (optionally) terminates with an onComplete signal or an onError signal.